 - As the intention of ROP is to provide an opportunity for students to engage in research earlier in their academic career, faculty members are strongly encouraged to consider second-year students (4.0-8.5 credits) for their research projects.

-- In response to requests by students for a more equitable and transparent ROP selection process, this year we will be piloting a two-round interview process.
+- In response to requests by students for a more equitable and transparent ROP selection process, this year we will be continuing a two-round interview process.

 - Faculty will be asked to interview students during the Round One interview period and to present offers by the Round One deadline.
 Students will have the opportunity to review all Round One offers together and select their preferred project.
 (Note: Offers cannot be rescinded during this time).

 - For any projects not filled following Round One, there will be a second interview period immediately following Round One.
 Faculty can present offers at any time during Round Two.
 See Key Dates for 2023–24 ROPs for further details.